 In the late 2000’s, Darrel and Jackie’s son, Brant Boyer, took over operations after working in and learning every aspect of the company, including obtaining his CDL to haul loads.
 He is the current president and owner of the company.

 One of the major changes in the more recent years has been a change in equipment.
 It was once a requirement that all drivers hold a doubles endorsement and be able to pull the double trailers.
-In the past few years, Terrain Tamers has phased out double trailers and is now primarily hauling 53-foot possum-belly chip trailers.
-All of these trailers are pulled with the fleet of late-model manual transmission, 3 or 4-axle tractors.
+In the past few years, Terrain Tamers has phased out double trailers and is now primarily hauling 53-foot possum-belly chip trailers, equipped with auto-tarps and Bluetooth scales.
+All of these trailers are pulled with the fleet of late-model manual transmission, 4-axle tractors.
 Terrain Tamers no longer requires drivers to hold a doubles endorsement.

 By investing in modern equipment, the company is able to keep drivers on the road more consistently.
 Even with the pro-active approach to service and maintenance, break downs are inevitable which is why both of the terminals have an on-site shop staffed with well-trained mechanics around the clock.
 When a break down occurs, the company understand that it can affect the drivers pay; therefore, we have established compensation for time spent waiting for repairs.

 The most valuable asset Terrain Tamers has, is the reliable, professional drivers that ensure day in and day out that every load is delivered safe and efficiently.
-Drivers are paid by the load; with an average starting pay of $200 per day and an annual salary between $50-65,000.
+Drivers are paid by the load; with an minimum daily pay of $250 and an annual salary between $55-80,000.
 Our drivers are paid bi-monthly, either by check or direct deposit.
-In addition to regular pay, Terrain Tamers offers a generous compensation package including a medical, dental and vision insurance plan with flexible spending accounts, company paid life insurance policy, paid time off, six paid holidays, and a 401K retirement plan with company matching.
+In addition to regular pay, Terrain Tamers offers a generous compensation package including tenue bonus, a medical, dental and vision insurance plan with flexible spending accounts, company paid life insurance policy, paid time off, six paid holidays, and a 401K retirement plan with company matching.

 The company places a high emphasis on safety.
 Ensuring that drivers make it home safely at the end of every shift is of upmost importance.